llmrb/llm/README.md

 The
 [LLM::Bot#functions](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html#functions-instance_method)
-method returns an array of functions that can be called after sending a message and it will only be populated if the LLM detects a function should be called.
-Each function corresponds to an element in the "tools" array.
-The array is emptied after a function call, and potentially repopulated on the next message:
+method returns an array of functions that can be called after a `chat` interaction if the LLM detects a function should be called.
+You would then typically call these functions and send their results back to the LLM in a subsequent `chat` call.

 ```ruby
 #!/usr/bin/env ruby